 Epsom salt is the common name of a chemical compound known as ‘magnesium sulfate.’
 It’s made up from magnesium, sulfur and oxygen.
 It serves as a healing agent for our bodies since it can ease swelling from sprains and bruises without any negative side effects.
 It also reduces the inflammation from sunburn.

-Read on and we’ll tell you if Epsom salt does expire, the benefits and uses of Epsom salt, and where it can be bought.
+Read on and we’ll answer the question, does Epsom salt expire?
+We will also look at the benefits and uses of Epsom salt, and where it can be bought as well.
+We’ll also discuss how to store Epsom salt properly.

 How Does Epsom Salt Work?